hdthinh1012/codeql-solidity/README.md

 - Lacking override keyword
 - Method signature not compatible

 Currently, the solution is temporarily comment all the derived method.
+Though this change should be discarded and not commited.